rpokrovskij/ControlledSerializationJsonConverter/README.md

 5) **Formatters** - dictionary `Dictionary<Type, Func<object, string>>` that has a meaning of "for serialization of Type use the function `Func<object, string>`".

-## USE CASE 1: Safe log object as json string
+## USE CASE 1: do the safe log of an object as json string
 ```
 var item =  ... ;  // object you want to log
 if (item!=null) {